• Skip to primary navigation

 The main difference between fettuccine and spaghetti is in the shape of the pasta.
 Fettuccine is a flat, wide noodle while spaghetti is long and thin.

-In terms of texture, fettuccine tends to be thicker and heartier compared to spaghetti.
+In terms of texture, fettuccine is usually thicker and heartier compared to spaghetti.
 For a more filling and substantial meal, fettuccine is the way to go.

 In the epic throwdown between fettuccine and spaghetti, things get twisty.
 Pasta isn't just food; it's a lifestyle.